thiaguin/Ataux/README.md

 # Ataux

-This is the project made to my course completation od Computer Science at Federal University of Campina.
+This is the project made to my Computer Science course completation at Federal University of Campina.
 The Ataux is a project to create and accompany online judgment of list of algorithms questions.

 ## Backend